Dongss/UDiskMover/readme.txt

 use MS MFC

-Copy *.doc *.docx from udisk to D:/TKS/ as soon as a udisk is inserted whitout permission
+Copy *.doc *.docx from udisk to D:/TKS/ as soon as a udisk is inserted without permission

 U can change the drrection or documet type...